EuroPython/website/data/pages-content/mentorship.md

 ~~_Applications will remain open until Sunday 20th March, 2022._~~

-The mentorship programme comrises of two key activities:
+The mentorship programme comprises of two key activities:

 ## 1. Workshops

-### First Time Speaker Workshop - 21 June 2022 (Tuesday):
+### First Time Speaker Workshop - 21 June 2022 (Tuesday) [Registrations now open]:

 The main topic of the First Time Speaker Workshop will be “*how to prepare and deliver an effective talk*”.